- Why is being an independent candidate so important to you?

 - advocating for additional funding for public education www.sd42.ca/board-of-education/trustees-advocacy

-- submitting seven, terribly challenging, balanced budgets
+- submitting eleven, terribly challenging, balanced budgets

 - maintaining open communication lines with both MLAs, both Municipal Councils, the Katzie and Kwantlen First Nations, Parks and Leisure Services and with education partners including employee groups, administrators, students and parents.

-- Successfully recruiting a new (and I should add outstanding) Superintendent of Schools and an equally exceptional Secretary Treasurer.
+- successfully recruiting a new (and I should add outstanding) Superintendent of Schools and an equally exceptional Secretary Treasurer.

-- Focussing on the Board’s communication with students through workshops and regular school visitations
+- focussing on the Board’s communication with students through workshops and regular school visitations

 Agreement on Cooperation and Joint Use of Facilities between SD42 and the Parks Commission – In my previous work I authored and implemented the agreement leading to many projects and services benefitting students – The agreement is seen as a model in the Province and led to many policies and sub agreements resulting in joint services and projects of benefit to students and families.
 These included projects like the three artificial turf fields situated at Westview, Samuel Robertson, and PMSS, the track and lacrosse box at MRSS, park and school site developments at Edith McDermott, Eric Langton, Alouette, Alexander Robinson, MRSS, Thomas Haney, Websters Corners, and Fairview and services like the after school active kids clubs at several Elementary schools.
 In addition Parks And Leisure Services participated with several PAC groups in funding play equipment upgrades.
 The community garden projects resulted from Parks and Leisure services involvement with School District staff as did projects like the Eric Langton Hive.
 The agreement also led to use of the Arts Centre, Leisure Centre and arenas by many school classes and the current joint capital projects at many locations including the C’usquenela Elementary School and Albion Community Centre.